Zephyr-Goriely/logistic_growth/README.md

 # Question 3

 The file 'Exponential vs Logistic growth' in this repository contains the code I used to plot the logistic model against the exponential to observe the difference in behaviour of these two different models.

+The produced graph is visible in the 'Exponential vs Logistic growth.png' in the repository